Code-Institute-Submissions/personal-website/README.md

 i also put my own CSS within the file so i could add more colours as i needed more than was actually provided.
 - The timeline was sourced from [Best jQuery](https://bestjquery.com/tutorial/timeline/demo50/)
 - Colour palette chosen with the help of [Canva](https://www.canva.com/colors/color-palette-generator/)
+- For the scrollbar styling I used this tutorial from [W3schools](https://www.w3schools.com/howto/howto_css_custom_scrollbar.asp)

 <p align="right">
   <a href="tom-jones-personal-portfolio---first-milestone-project">Back to Top :arrow_heading_up:</a>